Population Implosion? Low Fertility and Policy Responses in the European Union

 As someone who participated in the rise of the religious right in the 1970s and 1980s, I can tell you that you can’t understand the modern Republican Party and its hatred of government unless you understand the evangelical home-school movement.
 Nor can the Democrats hope to defeat the GOP in 2016 unless they grasp what I’ll be explaining here: religious war carried on by other means.

 The Christian home-school movement drove the Evangelical school movement to the ever-harsher world-rejecting far right.
 The movement saw itself as separating from evil “secular” America.
 Therein lies the heart of the Tea Party, GOP and religious right’s paranoid view of the rest of us.
-And since my late father and evangelist Francis Schaeffer and I were instrumental in starting the religious right — I have since left the movement and recently wrote a book titled “Why I Am an Atheist who Believes in God: How to Give Love, Create Beauty and Find Peace – believe me when I tell you that the evangelical schools and home […]
+And since my late father and evangelist Francis Schaeffer and I were instrumental in starting the religious right — I have since left the movement and recently wrote a book titled “Why I Am an Atheist who Believes in God: How to Give Love, Create Beauty and Find Peace – believe me when I tell you that the evangelical schools and home school […]

 Read the Full Article